Ne Temere

-Ne Temere was a decree issued in 1907 by the Roman Catholic Congregation of the Council regulating the canon law of the Church regarding marriage for practising Catholics.
+Ne Temere was a decree issued in 1907 by the Congregation of the Council regulating the canon law of the Church regarding marriage for practising Catholics.
 It is named for its opening words, which literally mean "lest rashly" in Latin.

 Issue

 The decree was issued under Pope Pius X, 10 August 1907, and took effect on Easter 19 April 1908.
 It concerned the validity of all marriages involving Catholics.
 Marriages in Germany were exempted by the subsequent decree Provida.

 Differences from Tametsi

 To the clandestinity requirements of the decree Tametsi of the Counter-Reformation Council of Trent, the decree reiterated the requirements that the marriage be witnessed by a priest and two other witnesses (adding that this requirement was now universal), added requirements that the priest (or bishop) being witness to the marriage must be the pastor of the parish (or the bishop of the diocese), or be the delegate of one of those, the marriage being invalid otherwise, and the marriage of a couple, neither one resident in the parish (or diocese), while valid, was illicit.
 It also required that marriages be registered.

 On the success of a divorce action brought by a non-Catholic spouse, the Catholic spouse was still considered married in the eyes of the Church, and could not remarry to a third party in church.

 It explicitly laid out that non-Catholics, including baptized ones, were not bound by Catholic canon law for marriage, and therefore could contract valid and binding marriages without compliance.